 Heilbronn, Germany | Completed 2005

-Here, the desire for urban living within a small 9-family house with elevator and underground parking is realized.
-The five-storey residential building boasts a restrained yet independent architectural language, which is supported by a strong anthracite color scheme.
+The desire for urban living within a small 9-family house with elevator and underground parking is realized.
+The five-storey residential building boasts a restrained yet independent architectural language, which is supported by a strong anthracite colour scheme.
 With its rational layout of the plaster façade, the building fits into the surrounding clinker brick buildings from the Wilhelminian era.
 The upright formats of the windows can be closed with sliding elements - which are split horizontally and vertically.

 The neighbourhood surrounding the old train station in the city of Heilbronn is undergoing a significant change due to the implementation of a new regional streetcar and a new train station project.
 Heterogeneous in its structure, the existing neighbourhood has many post-war buildings of poor quality, in addition to a few historic urban villas.